VTickner/codecademy-python-terminal-game/README.md

   - Keep total score for each player when playing multiple rounds of the game.
 - Set up a GitHub repository.
 - Set up Git version control.
-- TODO: Write tic-tac-toe game program.
+- Write tic-tac-toe game program.
 - TODO: Refactor program.
 - TODO: Create blog post about project.
 (This README file is my post about the project I have created.)